jamesrobinsonvfx/htooldeploy/docs/source/intro/overview.rst

 Contact
 *******
-If you do decide to use ``htooldeploy``, and have any questions about how to use it, any bugs to report, or feature requests, please feel free to email me at james@jamesrobinsonvfx.com, or head over to the `Git Repository.
+If you do decide to use ``htooldeploy``, and have any questions about how to use it, any bugs to report, or feature requests, please feel free to head over to the `Git Repository.
 <https://github.com/jamesrobinsonvfx/htooldeploy/tree/master>`_